KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 ![My logo](/assets/images/summarypost.png)

-Key Learnings and Future Considerations
-This activity significantly enhanced my understanding of system failures and the need for resilient, human-centric design.
-I gained practical experience in:

-Applying theoretical frameworks to real-world incidents.

-Conducting focused research and developing strong written communication skills.

-Engaging in constructive peer dialogue and reflecting critically on technology's impact.

 For future similar tasks, I would aim to:

 Select initial post incidents with more direct links to specific machine learning dataset challenges to explicitly address that learning outcome.

 Proactively draw stronger connections to data-related challenges in peer responses, even if the primary incident cause wasn't dataset-specific.

-This forum provided an invaluable opportunity to deepen my understanding and refine my collaborative and analytical skills in a virtual academic setting.

-References

-Aldred, C. (2022) The Great Post Office Scandal.
-London: Orion Publishing Co.

-BCI (2025) Cyber resilience in IT & OT: The foundation for Industry 5.0 and critical infrastructure.
-Available at: https://www.thebci.org/news/cyber-resilience-in-it-ot-the-foundation-for-industry-5-0-and-critical-infrastructure.html (Accessed: 3 July 2025).

-Lim, K.S., Lee, J.S. and Kim, J.C.
-(2023) 'Human-centered artificial intelligence in healthcare: A review', Journal of Medical Systems, 47(1), p.
-2.

-Wallis, N. (2021) The Great Post Office Scandal: The fight to expose a multimillion pound IT disaster which put innocent people in jail.
-London: Bath Publishing Ltd.

 ## Task 2- Correlation and regression